Mongoose (comics): Publication history

-Mongoose first appears in The Amazing Spider-Man #283 and was created by Tom DeFalco and Ron Frenz.
+Mongoose first appeared in The Amazing Spider-Man #283, and was created by writer Tom DeFalco and artist Ron Frenz.

 Fictional character biography

-Apparently, Mongoose was a real mongoose before his powers were genetically engineered by the High Evolutionary to serve as his agent.
-At one point, the Mongoose arrives in New York where he is invited by Baron Zemo II to join his Masters of Evil.
+Mongoose was originally a normal mongoose before the High Evolutionary subjected him to genetic engineering and transformed him into an anthropomorphic form to serve as his agent.
+At one point, Mongoose arrives in New York, where he is invited by Baron Zemo to join his Masters of Evil.
 Mongoose later battles both Spider-Man and Thor, and this confrontation eventually causes Thor and Mongoose to become mortal enemies.
 After his first defeat at the hands of Thor, Mongoose flees.
 During his escape, he causes a fall of girders which injures Erik Masterson, who would later become the hero Thunderstrike.

 In a later plot against Thor, Mongoose teams up with Quicksand and Count Tagar to obtain cell samples from Thor.
-He joins Tagar into using a weapon called the "vivisector" to obtain the samples, while Quicksand causes a distraction as she battles Thor so her teammates could obtain what they were after.
-Tagar hadn't enough from one sample and orders Mongoose to obtain more.
-Mongoose kidnaps Masterson in return, though against Tagar's wishes.
-Mongoose also manages to launch an attack against Thor at Wundagore Mountain by the New Men,a collection of genetically altered warriors who defend Wundagore.
+He joins Tagar into using a weapon called the "vivisector" to obtain the samples, while Quicksand causes a distraction by battling Thor.
+Mongoose also manages to launch an attack against Thor at Mount Wundagore by the New Men, a collection of genetically altered warriors who defend Wundagore.
 When Thor eventually realizes what was going on, Mongoose, Quicksand, and Tagar are defeated.
-Mongoose once again manages to escape after Tagar halted the battle.
+Mongoose manages to escape after Tagar halts the battle.

-Mongoose tries to rejoin the New Men but is rejected due to his villainous actions.
+Mongoose tries to rejoin the New Men, but is rejected due to his villainous actions.
 Furious over this, Mongoose later attacks both Thor and Erik Masterson in retaliation.
-He is about to defeat them, but another God called Hercules steps in to assist.
-Mongoose realized he had no chance of winning and fled yet again.
+He is about to defeat them, but Hercules steps in to assist.
+Mongoose realizes he had no chance of winning and flees.

 Mongoose is arrested by Baron Zemo's Thunderbolts after a battle in Philadelphia.
 Instead of a legally required trial process, he is offered membership in the team or outright jail.
 Refusing to go to jail, Mongoose accepts the offer to join the team.

 Mongoose has been identified as one of the 142 registered superheroes who are a part of the Fifty State Initiative.

-Alyosha Kraven later began collecting a zoo of animal-themed superhumans, including Bushmaster, Gargoyle, Tiger Shark, Kangaroo, Aragorn, Vulture, Man-Bull, Dragon Man, Swarm, Mandrill, Grizzly, Frog-Man, and Rhino.
-In the end, the Punisher managed to sabotage this zoo, though Kraven himself escaped to the Savage Land.
+In The Punisher War Journal, Mongoose is among the animal-themed supervillains who are kidnapped by Alyosha Kravinoff before being rescued by the Punisher.